-The Precision Digital PDW30 gives you a simple, straightforward way to get an analog, discrete, or Modbus® signal from where you have it to where you need it.
+The Precision Digital PDW30 gives you a simple, straightforward way to get an analogue, discrete, or Modbus® signal from where you have it to where you need it.
 It’s a point-to-point wireless bridge packaged in a rugged, weather-tight housing that is designed to meet the demands of industrial installations.

 The PDW30 is simple to order, simple to configure, and easy to trust with your application.
 Guaranteed ranges assure it will work with your application or you can send it back – no questions asked.
 A wireless survey tool is available for those installations that require a site survey for longer distances, making it easy to verify the setup will work the first time.